aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 type: docs
 weight: 20
 url: /nodejs-java/presentation-background/
-keywords: "PowerPoint background, set background in Javascript"
+keywords: "PowerPoint background, set background in JavaScript"
-description: "Set background in PowerPoint presentation in Javascript"
+description: "Set background in PowerPoint presentation in JavaScript"
 ---

 Solid colors, gradient colors, and pictures are often used as background images for slides.
 You can set the background either for a **normal slide** (single slide) or **master slide** (several slides at once)